Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

     cat flag1.txt

  We can view the flag by using the above command.

-For this next flag we are going to navigate the the System32 config file as shown in the example below.
+For this next flag we are going to navigate the the System32 config folder as shown in the example below.

 ![alt text](ScreenShots/flag1.png)